SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/DragLettersTuto.md

 ```

 as a BlElement, we give it a FlowLayout to display the letters depending on their sizes.
-We can then initialize the `dropAcceptCondition` (returning True by default) and the default behaviors as well as the eventHandlers to react and use defined behaviors.
+We can then initialize the `dropAcceptCondition` (returning true by default) and the default behaviors as well as the eventHandlers to react and use defined behaviors.

 ```st
 BlLetterContainer>>initialize